Science on IQClub

 It is impossible to imagine today’s psychology without IQ tests.
 This term was introduced by William Stern who successfully improved a methodology developed by his colleagues.
 IQ tests present the mental development level numerically, and also determine deviations and the range of normal values.

-Psychology and Neuropsychology in the USSR
+Psychology and Neuropsychology

 Raven’s Progressive Matrices